top of page

 Updated: 2 days ago

 Every denied claim in your ABA practice traces back to one of two things: documentation or coding.
 Since 2019, when the Category I ABA billing services CPT codes replaced the old temporary Category III codes, the coding side has only gotten stricter.
-Clean medical billing now depends on getting your ABA CPT codes right from the first submission.
+Clean medical billing now depends on getting this right from the first submission.

 CPT Code